garyposter/elixir-transducer/README.md

     ...>   %{})
     %{even_total: 32, total: 66}

+That's the kind of thing that the Stream module can't easily emulate.
+See the `tput` for a more powerful version of this pattern, that lets you assemble transducer sub-pipelines to collect data in a mapping.

 ## What's the status of this library?

-This is an alpha that is probably destined for abandonware unless I or someone else realize that it is more valuable than it seems in comparison with the Stream module.
+This is a casually-maintained alpha.
+I'll probably push it to beta soon, which will mean a few more tests.
+I'd kind of like to get full specs and try this with Dialyzer before I call it "1.0".

-That said, it has some basic docs, the doctests give a modicum of coverage, and it's reasonably efficient, though not quite as fast as a typical Stream/Enum usage in the common cases I've tested.
+It has some basic docs, the doctests give a modicum of coverage, and it's reasonably efficient, though not quite as fast as a typical Stream/Enum usage in the common cases I've tested.

 If you have any feedback for me on the code, I'd appreciate it.
-I'm still learning Elixir.
+I'm always eager to learn.
 File an issue, or reach out to [gary@modernsongs.com](mailto:gary@modernsongs.com).

 ## How do you use transducers?